smv1999/CompetitiveProgrammingQuestionBank/Techgig Code Gladiators 2021/open round/virus_outbreak.md

 If the blood composition of the person is a subsequence of the virus composition V, then the person is identified as POSITIVE otherwise NEGATIVE.

+#### Example:

+Virus Composition, V = coronavirus
+Blood Composition of the person , B = ravus

+The person in question is POSITIVE as B is the subsequence of the V.

+The scientists are busy with their research for medicine and request you to build a program which can quickly figure out if the person is POSITIVE or NEGATIVE.
+They will provide you with the virus composition V and all the people’s current blood composition.
+Can you help them?

+^Note: The virus and blood compositions are lowercase alphabet strings.^